psychemedia/storytelling-notes/wife-selling.md

 Wives, Custom of Selling. -Has there ever been any foundation in law for the practice of selling of wives, which our neighbours the French persist in believing to be perfectly legal and common at the present day?
 What was the origin of the custom?

-An amusing series of " Notes" might be made, from instances in which the custom is introduced as characteristic of English manners, by French and other foreign writers.
+An amusing series of "Notes" might be made, from instances in which the custom is introduced as characteristic of English manners, by French and other foreign writers.
 G. L. B.

 https://archive.org/details/notesqueries07londuoft/notesqueries07londuoft/page/428/mode/2up